MohamadJaber1/MohamadJaber1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning advanced techniques in machine learning, including ensemble learning methods and deep learning architectures.
+- 🌱 I’m currently learning advanced techniques in AI.
 Continuous learning is my mantra!
 - 👯 I’m looking to collaborate on exciting projects involving AI and machine learning.
 If you're interested in pushing the boundaries of technology, let's connect.
 - 💬 Ask me about my experience in deploying machine learning models, working with large datasets, handling out-of-distribution datasets, and collaborating in cross-functional teams.
 I'm always up for a chat about the fascinating world of data science.
 - 📫 How to reach me: Feel free to connect with me on my [LinkedIn Profile](https://www.linkedin.com/in/mohamadjaber1/).
 Let's discuss innovation and technology!